YellPika/halcheck/doc/intro.md

 ---

-[1] Properties need not be explicit.
+[1] Properties need not be explicitly asserted.
 Sometimes you just want to test that a piece of code does not crash.